learn-co-students/for-loops-readme-data-science-intro-000/README.md

 ## What is a for loop and how do I write one?

-A `for` loop in Python, is primarily used for going through elements of a list one by one.
+A `for` loop in Python, is primarily used for going through the elements of a list one by one.
 We'll use a simple collection with 4 elements `0,1,2,3` as an example.
 Without a loop, if we wanted to print each element of the list we'd have to write it out like we do below:

 ```python